webpack/webpack.js.org/src/content/guides/production.md

 - [`BabelMinifyWebpackPlugin`](https://github.com/webpack-contrib/babel-minify-webpack-plugin)
 - [`ClosureWebpackPlugin`](https://github.com/webpack-contrib/closure-webpack-plugin)

-If you decide to try another minification plugin, just make sure your new choice also drops dead code as described in the [tree shaking](/guides/tree-shaking) guide and provide it as the [`optimization.minimizer`](/configuration/optimization/#optimizationminimizer).
+If you decide to try another minification plugin, make sure your new choice also drops dead code as described in the [tree shaking](/guides/tree-shaking) guide and provide it as the [`optimization.minimizer`](/configuration/optimization/#optimizationminimizer).

 ## Source Mapping